+-f output-file

-- -f output-file This option indicates the name of the output file containing the signed zone.
+This option indicates the name of the output file containing the signed zone.
 The default is to append .signed to the input filename.
-If output-file is set to -, then the signed zone is written to the standard output, with a default output format of full. - -h This option prints a short summary of the options and arguments to dnssec-signzone. - -v This option prints version information. - -i interval This option indicates that, when a previously signed zone is passed as input, records may be re-signed.
-The interval option specifies the cycle interval as an offset from the current time, in seconds.
+If output-file is set to -, then the signed zone is written to the standard output, with a default output format of full.

+This option prints a short summary of the options and arguments to dnssec-signzone.

+This option indicates that, when a previously signed zone is passed as input, records may be re-signed.
+The in-terval option specifies the cycle interval as an offset from the current time, in seconds.
 If a RRSIG record expires after the cycle interval, it is retained; otherwise, it is considered to be expiring soon and it is replaced.